TiffanyVlaar/TiffanyVlaar.github.io/Research.md

 permalink: /research/
 ---

+**Supervision**
-**I am open to supervising PhD students.** <br>
+I am open to supervising PhD students.
 Funding is available, but competitive.
-More information can be found [here](https://www.gla.ac.uk/schools/mathematicsstatistics/research/postgraduate/).
+More information can be found [here](https://www.gla.ac.uk/schools/mathematicsstatistics/research/postgraduate/). <br>
 Shortlisting starts on 1 January 2024 and continues until all funded places are awarded. <br>
+The University of Glasgow also offers James McCune Smith scholarships for black UK domiciled students [more info](https://www.gla.ac.uk/scholarships/mccune-smith/).
+The application deadline for this scholarship is 31 January.

-Please feel free to reach out to me.
-In your email please include your CV, university transcripts, and any dissertations/papers you may have written (but do not worry if you do not have publications at this stage).
+Please feel free to reach out to me to discuss your application. <br>
+In your email please include your CV, university transcripts, and any dissertations/papers you may have written (but do not worry if you do not have any publications at this stage).

-Research Interests: Understanding Foundation Models, Mathematics for Deep Learning, Sampling Methods, Numerical methods for Stochastic Differential Equations, Climate Change AI, and Physics-informed Machine Learning.
+**Research Interests**: Understanding Foundation Models, Mathematics for Deep Learning, Sampling Methods, Numerical methods for Stochastic Differential Equations, Climate Change AI, and Physics-informed Machine Learning.

-Papers: <br>
+**Papers:** <br>
 [Normalization Layers Are All That Sharpness-Aware Minimization Needs [blog]]({{TiffanyVlaar.github.io}}/jekyll/update/2023/09/26/SAMON)[[paper]](https://arxiv.org/abs/2306.04226), *NeurIPS* 2023.

 [Multirate Training of Neural Networks [blog]]({{TiffanyVlaar.github.io}}/jekyll/update/2021/10/07/Multirate)[[paper]](https://arxiv.org/abs/2106.10771)[[errata]]({{TiffanyVlaar.github.io}}/docs/Corrigendum.pdf)[[slides]]({{TiffanyVlaar.github.io}}/slides/ICML_Multirate.pdf)[[poster]]({{TiffanyVlaar.github.io}}/docs/ICML_MultiratePoster.pdf), *ICML 2022*.